Why Plan Your Trip in New Zealand During the Winter?

-Short answer; hell yeah!
+When we talk about New Zealand, often we emphasise the stunning beaches, and the possible epic outdoor adventures, all best seen in summer.
+So how about in the depths of winter?
+Is there enough to do to make an off-peak trip worthwhile?
 New Zealand's mountainous terrain makes it a snow sports mecca, with plenty of options for non-skiers too.
 While the snow is a main winter draw card, there's heaps of other cool stuff to do.
-Here are our top 5 reasons to plan your trip to New Zealand in the winter.
+Here are our top five reasons to plan your trip to New Zealand in the winter.

-Matariki - Maori New Year
+4. Celebrate Matariki, the Maori New Year

 There's nothing nicer than a hot pool on a cold day!
 Soaking in therapeutic mineral water is also particularly beneficial after a hard day on the slopes.
-It's easy to combine the two at Hanmer Springs, just 90 minutes out of Christchurch.
+[And) It's easy to combine the two at Hanmer Springs, just 90 minutes out of Christchurch.
 Combine cycling the Hauraki Rail Trail and soaking on a clear day in the Waikato town of Te Aroha, or head to the ultimate geothermal destination of Rotorua.
 Famous Polynesian Spas in the city, overlooking Lake Rotorua has been voted as one of the top ten day spas in the world.